keremciu/sketch-iconfont/README.md

 Use icon fonts like a boss in Sketch!

 =======
+#### Update: 6 December
+You can import all icon-fonts to use it on Sketch!
+I'm still developing it for updatable version thats why this update on a new branch.

 #### Update: 5 December
 The codes rewritten, you can read them easily.
 Soon custom-iconfont support is coming.